rchmura/vimeography/readme.txt

 4. Get new styles by installing gallery themes.

 == Changelog ==
+= 0.7 =
+* New!
+Galleries now automatically fit the width of their containers.
+* New!
+Added an admin setting to control each gallery's width (theme update required).
+* New!
+Added a shortcode setting to control each gallery's width (theme update required).
+* New!
+Quickview allows you to see all of your gallery settings from the gallery list page.
+* Updated bugsauce theme.
+* Updated admin styles.

 = 0.6.9.2 =
 * Updated Bugsauce theme.
 * Updated jQuery inclusion method.